Everything around you involves mathematics.

 Trigonometry deals with the relationships between the angles and sides of a triangle.
-In this chapter, we are going to discuss the six trigonometric functions and the Unit Circle.
+In this chapter, we will discuss the six trigonometric functions and the Unit Circle.

 The modern world relies on data–from surveys, polls, quality testing, and medicine to the stock market, weather forecasts, research studies, and so on.
-We are able to harness information from a set of data through statistics.
+We can harness information from a set of data through statistics.

 Statistics deals with collecting, organizing, and interpreting data.
 We will explore in this chapter the basics of statistics and how we can use it to solve real-life problems.

 The discovery of calculus is one of the most significant breakthroughs not only in mathematics but also in other fields such as engineering, physics, economics, computer science, actuarial science, and so on.
 We wouldn’t have been able to build this modern society were it not for calculus.
 Basically, calculus deals with how things change.
-In this chapter, you are going to learn the basics of calculus including the concept of limits and basic differentiation.
+In this chapter, you will learn the basics of calculus, including the concept of limits and basic differentiation.